dart-lang/sdk/docs/language/informal/implicit-creation.md

 developers to make many expressions considerably more concise, and they can still enforce the desired semantics as needed.

 Obviously, this underscores the importance of the default: When a given instance creation expression omits the keyword, should it be `const` or `new`?

-**For instance creation expressions we have chosen** to use `const` whenever possible, and otherwise `new`.

-This implies that `const` is the preferred choice for instance creation.
-There is a danger that `const` is chosen by default in some cases where this is not intended by the developer, and the affected software will have bugs which are hard to spot.
-In particular, `e1 == e2` may evaluate to true in cases where it would have yielded false with `new` objects.

-We consider that danger to be rather small, because `const` can only be chosen in cases where the denoted constructor is constant, and with a class with a constant constructor it is necessary for developers to treat all accesses to its instances in such a way that the software will still work correctly even when any given instance was obtained by evaluation of a constant expression.
-The point is that, for such a class, we can never know for sure that any given instance is _not_ a constant object.

-With composite literals such as lists and maps, a `const` modifier may be included in order to make it a constant expression (which will of course fail if it contains something which is not a constant expression).
-In this case the presence of `const` may again be crucial, for the same reasons as with an instance creation expression, but it may also be crucial that `const` is _not_ present, because the list or map will be mutated.

-**For composite literals we have chosen** to implicitly introduce `const` whenever it is required by the context.

-The choice to include `const` only when required by context (rather than whenever possible) is strictly less aggressive than the approach with instance creations.
-This choice is necessary because there is no way for developers to ensure that a literal like `[1, 2]` is mutable, if permitted by the context, other than omitting `const`.
-Furthermore, we expect this choice to be convenient in practice, because mutable data structures are used frequently.
-So developers must expect to write an explicit `const` on composite literals now and then.
+**As a general rule** `const` is used whenever it is required, and otherwise `new` is used.
+This requirement arises from the syntactic context, based on the fact that a non-constant expression would be a compile-time error.

-In summary, the implicit creation feature allows for concise construction of objects, with a slight preference for constant expressions, and it still allows developers to explicitly specify `new` or `const`, whenever needed and whenever it is considered to be good documentation.
+In summary, the implicit creation feature allows for concise construction of objects, and it still allows developers to explicitly specify `new` or `const`, whenever needed and whenever it is considered to be good documentation.

 ## Syntax